nico14-d/Portfolio/README.md

 ### Key Strengths

-- **Strong technical background & analytical thinking** – I hold a Master’s degree in Gas Engineering from the Warsaw University of Technology.
+*   **Strong analytical thinking & problem-solving skills:** I possess a strong foundation in analytical thinking, honed through my Master's degree in Gas Engineering and extensive experience in project management.
+I enjoy tackling complex problems, identifying patterns in data, and developing data-driven solutions.
+My passion for optimization and attention to detail allow me to identify opportunities for improvement and drive efficiency in various processes.

+*   **Data-driven decision-making:** I am passionate about leveraging data to inform decision-making and drive business outcomes.
+I have a proven track record of analyzing complex datasets, identifying key insights, and translating them into actionable strategies.
+Whether it's optimizing workflows, improving project efficiency, or identifying new market opportunities, I believe that data-driven decision-making is essential for success.

+*   **Teamwork & leadership skills:** I have extensive experience working in collaborative environments and leading teams on large-scale projects.
+I am a strong communicator, adept at building relationships, and skilled at motivating team members to achieve common goals.
+I am also highly responsible and committed to delivering high-quality results on time and within budget.

-- **Teaching complex concepts in a simple way** – 10+ years of experience teaching Fluid Mechanics at the academic level, helping students grasp complex technical concepts.
+*   **Teaching complex concepts in a simple way:** 10+ years of experience teaching Fluid Mechanics at the academic level, helping students grasp complex technical concepts.
+This experience has honed my ability to communicate technical information clearly and concisely to both technical and non-technical audiences.

-- **Continuous learning & development** – Hands-on experience gained from self-driven projects and Google Data Analytics Professional Certificate, constantly refining my skills.
+*   **Continuous learning & development:** Hands-on experience gained from self-driven projects and Google Data Analytics Professional Certificate, constantly refining my skills.
+I am committed to staying up-to-date with the latest trends and technologies in data analytics and data science.

 ### Beyond Data